ghost-fvtt/foundry-factory/README.md

 Usage: foundry-factory [options] <project-directory>

 Options:
-  -v, --version          Show the version number of Foundry Factory -t, --type <type>      Create a project of this type (choices: "module",
-                         "system")
-  -p, --preset <preset>  Use this preset (choices: "ghost-gulp-rollup", "league-js") -d, --default          Use the default preset (default: false) -n, --no-config        Skip the configuration prompts of the selected preset
+  -v, --version                          Show the version number of Foundry Factory -t, --type <type>                      Create a project of this type (choices: "module", "system") -p, --preset <preset>                  Use this preset (choices: "ghost-gulp-rollup", "league-js") -d, --default                          Use the default preset (default: false) -n, --no-config                        Skip the configuration prompts of the selected preset and use its default configuration
-                         and use its default configuration -f, --force            Overwrite target directory if it exists (default: false)
-  --no-deps              Skip installing project dependencies --no-git               Skip git initialization
+  -f, --force                            Overwrite target directory if it exists (default: false) --no-deps                              Skip installing project dependencies --no-git                               Skip git initialization -m, --packageManager <packageManager>  Use the specified npm client when installing dependencies (choices: "npm", "yarn", "yarn2", default: "npm")
   -h, --help                             display help for command
 ```

 ## Presets